LTTng is an open source tracing framework for Linux.

 LTTng allows to understand the interactions between multiple components of a given system, i.e.:

-Tracing all those components with LTTng will produce a unified log of events, providing great insight into the system's behavior.
+Tracing all those components with LTTng produces a unified log of events, providing great insight into the system's behavior.
 Here's a simplified example of a system trace:

 LTTng is designed from the ground up to provide low overhead tracing on production systems.
-This is achieved by using techniques such as per-CPU buffering, RCU data structures, a compact and efficient binary format (the Common Trace Format), etc.
+The tracers achieve this great performance through a combination of essential techniques such as per-CPU buffering, RCU data structures, a compact and efficient binary trace format, and more.

 LTTng disturbs the traced system as little as possible in order to make tracing of subtle race conditions and rare interrupt cascades possible.

-On platforms where resources are limited, such as some Linux embedded systems, LTTng can be used out of the box to help developers pinpoint the sources of hard-to-debug issues.
+On platforms where resources are limited, such as some Linux embedded systems, you can use LTTng out of the box to help developers pinpoint the sources of hard-to-debug issues.

 LTTng offers a new approach to gain insight into your system's behavior.

 Whether your target is a small embedded system or a large cloud, LTTng provides flexible configuration options that can accommodate the system's workload.
-Architectures such as x86, PowerPC, ARM and MIPS are supported, amongst others.
+LTTng supports architectures such as IA-32 (x86), x86-64, PowerPC, ARM, and MIPS, amongst others.

-Depending on your specific scenario, you may wish to:
+Depending on your specific scenario, you may wish, for example, to:

-As LTTng is packaged for all major Linux distributions, installing it is done through package managers.
+As LTTng is packaged for many major Linux distributions, you can often use your package manager to install it.

-Multiple ways to view and analyze the traces produced by LTTng exist: GUI, CLI tools, and custom scripts.
+Multiple tools are available to view and analyze the traces that LTTng produces: GUI, CLI tools, and custom scripts.